zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 ## IR Obstacle Avoidance
 This sensor senses obstacles by transmitting IR rays and receives them when a surface (of an object) reflects them back.
 If the serial monitor was opened, a 1 would correspond with no nearby object, while a 0 would alert me if there was.
 One of the green lights on the sensor also turns on to show the same thing.
+It's important to differentiate this light from the power light, which indicates the sensor is working.
+Both will be labeled accordingly.

  ### SCHEMATICS: